hosgit/Data-Structures-With-Swift/README.md

 # Data-Structures-With-Swift
-This repo provides DataStructures and operations on then using Apple's  Swift language
+This repo provides DataStructures and operations on them using Apple's  Swift language